 Hemi sat at the end of the table with his little notebook propped open in front of him, eating his rice with one hand while scribbling down calculations with the other.

 Their hunger got the better of any conversation for a few minutes as the mounds of rice, egg, and cabbage steadily vanished.
 Gregory served himself and sat down, and got back up a few minutes later to fry another egg for Owen when he arrived.
 A few minutes after that, he had to get up to make Shakes another egg.
-All told, every one of them had at least two servings and Owen and Shakes each ate three servings apiece.
+All told, every one of them had at least two servings and Owen and Shakes each ate three.
 Gregory never got to sit for more than a minute.
-And when no more eggs were being demanded, he got up again to put coffee on.
+And when no more eggs were demanded, he got up again to put coffee on.

 Between forkfuls of rice, Captain Percy tried to get an assessment of the situation on her boat.
 “Owen, have you been down in the cargo hold?”

 Owen nodded, his crop fully loaded.

 “How’s the patch looking?”